Skip to main content

 Figure \(\PageIndex{2}\): Light reaction of photosynthesis.
 The boxed numbers represent Enzyme Commission Number.
 Original KEGG Map with embedded links. (reprinted with permission from Kanehisa Laboratories and the KEGG project: www.kegg.org )

-In this section, we will explore the absorption of light by the light-harvesting complex (LHCII) of the LHC-PSII supercomplex.
+In this section, we will explore light absorption by the light-harvesting complex (LHCII) of the LHC-PSII supercomplex.
 Before we get into too much detail, let's start with a simplified review of light absorption in the LHCII.

 Absorption of Light

 Plants have many pigments (chlorophylls, phycoerthryins, carotenoids, etc.) whose absorption spectra overlap that of the solar spectra.
-The main pigment, chlorophyll, has a protoporphyrin IX ring (same as in heme groups) with Mg2+ at its center instead of Fe2+.
+The primary pigment, chlorophyll, has a protoporphyrin IX ring (the same as in heme groups) with Mg2+ at its center, instead of Fe2+.
 When the chlorophyll absorbs light, the excited electrons must eventually relax to their ground state.
 It can do this by either radiative or nonradiative processes.
-In radiative decay, a photon of lower energy is emitted (after some energy has already been lost by vibrational transitions) in a process of either fluorescence or phosphorescence.
-In nonradiative decay, the energy of an excited electron can be transferred to another similar molecule (in this case other chlorophyll molecules) in a process that excites the electron in the second molecule to the same excited state.
-It is as if a photon is released by the first excited molecule, which then is absorbed by an electron in a second molecule to excite it to the same excited state.
+In radiative decay, a lower energy photon is emitted after some vibrational energy loss.
+Photon release occurs through either fluorescence or phosphorescence.
+In nonradiative decay, the energy of an excited electron can be transferred to another similar molecule (in this case, other chlorophyll molecules) in a process that excites the electron in the second molecule to the same excited state.
+It is as if a photon is released by the first excited molecule, which is then absorbed by an electron in a second molecule, exciting it to the same excited state.
 However, no photon is involved in the energy transfer.
 In this fashion, energy is transferred from one chlorophyll to another.
 This type of energy transfer is called resonance energy transfer or exciton transfer, as shown in Figure \(\PageIndex{3}\).

 etransfer_Resonance-01-01.svg